-If you aren't familiar with URL redirecting, it's similar to having your mail forwarded by the post office when you move.
-Even if someone puts your old address on the package, the post office knows to forward it to your new address.
+When you move from home to home, 🏡 you can have your mail forwarded by the post office.
+Even if someone puts your old address on the package, 📦 the post office knows to forward it to your new address. 🏠

-If you move a page on your website to a different location - or move your entire website - a URL redirect enables the web page to be referenced from more than one URL, so people can find it even if they try accessing the old URL.
+If you move a page on your website to a different location — or move your entire website — a 301 redirect works the same way.
+It enables the web page to be referenced from more than one URL, so people can find it even if they try accessing the old URL.
+Pretty handy, huh?!

 Accessing the 301 Redirect Page